How one motor vehicle crash survivor decided to help others

 Creating the support group I couldn’t find

-In 2016, I decided to create a Facebook support group for Motor Vehicle Accident Victims.
+In 2016, I decided to create a Facebook support group for Motor Vehicle Crash Survivors.

 I took it upon myself to not only build the support I was seeking, but to spread it out to others who were in similar situations.

-I have close to 200 members; a lot of them are either recovering from their accident or just starting to go through the process.
+There are over 1,000 members; a lot of them are either recovering from their motor vehicle crash or just starting to go through the process.

 Knowing you are not alone is the main thing, and bringing people together and finding support in one another is very therapeutic.

-I find that once motor vehicle accident victims are discharged from the hospital, they really don’t have anywhere to reach out to other victims.
+I find that once survivors are discharged from the hospital, they really don’t have anywhere to reach out to other victims.